pluginsGLPI/doc/source/uninstall/index.rst

 It should be noted that a location is declared within an entity.
 It is therefore possible, depending on the current entity, to define an uninstall location.

 Replace feature
 ---------------

 This feature of the 'Item Uninstallation' plugin adds the possibility to replace one hardware by another.

 Replacement Model Form
 ^^^^^^^^^^^^^^^^^^^^^^

 Replacement models are managed in the same way as uninstall models:
 They are accessible in the menu "Administration > Uninstall hardware".
 Each model can contain different characteristics, and be visible in the sub-entities or not.

 In this form there are 4 tabs :

 * Main: allows to display on the page only the main information of the template.
 * Replacing data: displays the various actions to be performed when replacing one piece of equipment with another.
 * All: displays all the tabs on the same page

 .. image:: images/replace_main.png
+   :scale: 37 %

 Here is the description of the fields of the main tab :